frontarm/navi/docs/tutorial.md

   }
 ```

-After saving your changes, you should see a very simple menu:

-IMAGE

-You can even click the links and see how the URL changes.
+After saving your changes, you should see a very simple menu.
+You can even click the links and see how the URL changes!
 This works because the server included with `create-react-app` will redirect any requests to your one `index.html` file.
 But it's behaviour isn't exactly what we'd like; every click will result in a flash and refresh of the page.

 ## History and `pushState`